HajarMojahid/phenoflex_cross_validation/README.md

     5 German cultivars 🇩🇪
     11 Spanish cultivars 🇪🇸

-will made available upon request.
+will be made available upon request.

 For any questions, feel free to contact us at: [email](mailto:hmojahid@uni-bonn.de?subject=[GitHub]%20phenoflex_cross_validation)